schachmat/wego/README.md

 ##Dependencies

 * Working Go environment
-* utf-8 terminal with 256 colors
+* utf-8 terminal with 256 colors (I use the dejavu font)
 * A worldweatheronline.com API key (see Setup below)

 ##Setup